ProAlgos/ProAlgos-Cpp/C++/README.md

 To know what happens in the background when **`make`** runs, you may read the [Makefile](Makefile).
 For more information on **`make`**, read the [GNU make Manual](https://www.gnu.org/software/make/manual/make.html).

 ## Unit tests
-If you would like to (and you should) add unit tests for the code you are contributing, or for some existing code, read about [Adding unit tests for C++ code](UNIT_TESTS.md).
+If you would like to (and you should) add unit tests for the code you are contributing, or for some of the existing code, read about [Adding unit tests for C++ code](UNIT_TESTS.md).

 ## C++ Coding Guidelines
 If you want to contribute an algorithm or data structure in C++, make sure to read the [C++ Coding Guidelines](CODING_GUIDELINES.md) apart from the general [Contributing Guidelines](../CONTRIBUTING.md).
-This will help in making your code conform to the style followed in this project.
+This will help in ensuring that your code conforms to the style followed in this project.